biscoff pumpkin cheesecake

 How To Make biscoff pumpkin cheesecake

-For ingredients to incorporate smoothly, it is important that the cream cheese and eggs are room temperature.
+For ingredients to incorporate smoothly, it is important that the cream cheese and eggs are at room temperature.
 I usually set them out on the counter first thing in the morning.
-Preheat oven to 325 degrees....slow and low for no cracks!
+Preheat oven to 325 degrees F. Slow and low for no cracks!

-Pulse cookies or graham crackers (I've had great results using ginger snaps also) in food processor along with pecans.
-Add melted butter, spices, and sugar and pulse a few additional times.
+Pulse cookies or graham crackers (I've had great results using ginger snaps also) in a food processor along with pecans.
+Add melted butter, spices, and sugar.
+Pulse a few additional times.

 Arrange two pieces of foil in a cross pattern as seen in this picture.
-Spray a 9" Springform pan with cooking spray and then wrap the foil up the edges of the pan.
+Spray a 9" springform pan with cooking spray.
+Then wrap the foil up the edges of the pan.

-Pour crumbs into the bottom of the greased pan and bake at 325 for 14 minutes.
-It will make your kitchen smell delish!
+Pour crumbs into the bottom of the greased pan.
+Bake at 325 degrees for 14 minutes.
+It will make your kitchen smell delish.

 While the crust is baking prepare the filling.
 Beat the cream cheese (which should be pretty soft by now) until smooth.
 It is important to scrape down the sides every so often.
 Add the sugar, spices, and salt.

 Mix in the pumpkin puree.
-Scrape down the bowl and then add the vanilla and lemon juice.
+Scrape down the bowl and then add the vanilla extract and lemon juice.
 Add eggs one at a time then scrape down the bowl again.
-Finally mix in the 1/2 cup heavy cream.
-Don't over mix because this can cause the cheesecake to crack
+Finally, mix in the 1/2 cup heavy cream.
+Don't overmix because this can cause the cheesecake to crack

-Making the cheesecake in a water bath is simple and will about guarantee your cheesecake will be crack-free.
+Making the cheesecake in a water bath is simple and will guarantee your cheesecake will be crack-free.
 I set my springform pan into a large casserole pan.
 Pour the batter gently over the crust.
-It is o.k. if the crust is still warm.
+It is ok if the crust is still warm.
 The batter will almost come to the top of the pan.
 Add hot tap water carefully to the pan.
-The water should reach about half way up the springform pan.
+The water should reach about halfway up the springform pan.

-Bake at 325 for about 65-75 minutes.
-Every oven is different.
-Bake them until there is just a little jiggle left in the middle.
-The cheesecake will continue to bake as it comes to a cool in the oven so don't over bake.
+Bake for about 65-75 minutes (every oven is different).
+Bake until there is just a little jiggle left in the middle.
+The cheesecake will continue to bake as it cools in the oven so don't overbake.
 When there is just a small jiggle left, turn the oven off and open the door just a crack.
 I let mine sit in the oven for at least an hour or two.
-Then remove from the water bath.
+Then remove it from the water bath.
 Remove the foil.
 You may notice some melted butter or some water that entered the foil.
 It won't be a problem.

 9

 After the cheesecake has completely cooled, place in the refrigerator overnight.
 The next day, melt 1/2 cup of the Biscoff in the microwave for approximately 30 seconds.
 It doesn't take long.
-Pour over cheesecake and tilt the springform pan back and forth to cover smoothly.
-Place cheesecake in freezer to help remove from the pan.
+Pour over the cheesecake and tilt the springform pan back and forth to cover smoothly.
+Place the cheesecake in the freezer to help remove it from the pan.

 ADVERTISEMENT